CenterForSpatialResearch/remapping-algeria-sp2021/_posts/2021-04-24-grabowski-eleanor.md

 5. Assemblée Populaire Nationale
 6. La Casbah
 7. La Faculté centrale
   "QUOTATIONS FROM PART 1 HERE."
+WRITING HERE.

+### Part 2: 1972-1982
+WRITING HERE.

 This is a document that is written in markdown.
 What is markdown?
 It is a 'markup language' that allows you to format plain text in a way that is easily converted to many different formats.
 For example, this document was written in markdown but will be used as an webpage and converted into HTML.